Delayed sleep phase disorder

+Signs and symptoms

-DSPD was first formally described in 1981 by Elliot D. Weitzman and others at Montefiore Medical Center.
-It is responsible for 7–13% of patient complaints of chronic insomnia.
+DSPD is responsible for 7–13% of patient complaints of chronic insomnia.
 However, since many doctors are unfamiliar with the condition, it often goes untreated or is treated inappropriately; DSPD is often misdiagnosed as primary insomnia or as a psychiatric condition.
-DSPD can be treated or helped in some cases by careful daily sleep practices, morning light therapy, evening dark therapy, earlier exercise and meal times, and medications such as aripiprazole, melatonin, and modafinil; melatonin is a natural neurohormone partly responsible for the human body clock.
-At its most severe and inflexible, DSPD is a disability.
-A chief difficulty of treating DSPD is in maintaining an earlier schedule after it has been established, as the patient's body has a strong tendency to reset the sleeping schedule to its intrinsic late times.
-People with DSPD may improve their quality of life by choosing careers that allow late sleeping times, rather than forcing themselves to follow a conventional 9-to-5 work schedule.

-Presentation

 People with DSPD generally fall asleep some hours after midnight and have difficulty waking up in the morning.

 Affected people often report that while they do not get to sleep until the early morning, they do fall asleep around the same time every day.
 Unless they have another sleep disorder such as sleep apnea in addition to DSPD, patients can sleep well and have a normal need for sleep.
 However, they find it very difficult to wake up in time for a typical school or work day.
 If they are allowed to follow their own schedules, e.g. sleeping from 4:00 am to 1:00 pm, their sleep is improved and they may not experience excessive daytime sleepiness.
 Attempting to force oneself onto daytime society's schedule with DSPD has been compared to constantly living with jet lag; DSPD has been called "social jet lag".